 All these features are the result of fortuitous history and geography and they’re not enough to make the InterContinental the outstanding 5-star hotel that it is.
 Painstakingly fashioned management policy and enlightened guiding principles must come into the fabulous mix.
 And they do in InterCon Madrid.

 Right after World War II Juan Trippe, founder of the Pan American World Airways, launched the InterContinental Hotels and Resorts (April 1946) and by 1949 the Pan Am division has opened its first hotel in Belém, Brazil.
 It was the world’s first truly international hotel brand.
-And yet for all its global reach the hotel chain has always paid special attention to local culture.
+And yet for all its global reach, the hotel chain has always paid special attention to local culture.

 In no time at all the InterContinental Hotel Corporation (now InterContinental Hotel Group or IHG) trailblazed its way across the globe and in 1953, to the delight of the natives and the expats, the Hotel InterContinental was inaugurated in Madrid.
-The 7-storey hotel on 49 Paseo de la Castellana houses 302 guest rooms most of which are Superior and Club rooms, nearly 50 are Executive rooms, more than 20 are suites, three are Presidential Suites, and there’s a spectacular 400 sqm Royal Suite on the top floor.
+The 7-story hotel on 49 Paseo de la Castellana houses 302 guest rooms most of which are Superior and Club rooms, nearly 50 are Executive rooms, more than 20 are suites, three are Presidential Suites, and there’s a spectacular 400 sqm Royal Suite on the top floor.

 IHG is a network of more than 150 hotels in 65 countries that combines with remarkable success the exigencies of global excellence with the specificity of the local cultures.
 Or, as Mr Manrique Rodriguez, General Manager of InterContinental Madrid, told GUIDEPOST, “The InterContinental is a Spanish hotel in its manner of working [es un hotel español en su manera de trabajar].”